tfarnham/bus-tracking/README.md

 Download all files then open index.html in your browser

 ## Roadmap of future improvements
+Nice next steps include:

-Occupancy status can be shown via changing the opacity of the marker
+- Showing occupancy status by changing the opacity of the marker

-Showing "time until the next bus arrives" for each of the bus stops
+- Showing "time until the next bus arrives" for each of the bus stops

+- Notifying the user when there are no busses

 ## License